tetratelabs/wazero/README.md

 meanwhile users can work around this using tools such as `wat2wasm` to compile the text format into the binary format.

-Currently, this is limited to running existing WebAssembly Modules (Wasm) in the Binary Format, though the Text Format is partially implemented.

 #### Post 1.0 Features

 The last W3C REC was at the end of 2019.
 There were other features that didn't